Family and Medical Leave

 The interplay of these various laws poses significant challenges for employers and is a source of confusion for many human resources managers across the state.
 This document sets forth pertinent information concerning the NFLI, the NJFLA and the FMLA (similar documents can be found at www.njbia.org to provide general information on other laws including paid sick leave).

-New Jersey’s Paid Family Leave law was enacted on May 2, 2008.
+New Jersey’s Paid Family Leave Insurance law was enacted on May 2, 2008 and revised in 2019.
 The NJFLI is a wage-replacement statute that provides benefits to both public- and private-sector workers for the purpose of bonding with a newborn child or caring for a sick family member.

 Which employers are covered under the NJFLI law?